Lisa M. Schenck

 Dean Schenck's other assignments included: Deputy Staff Judge Advocate, Chief, Criminal Law Division, Supervising Special Assistant U.S. Attorney, and Chief, Claims and Legal Assistance Divisions, U.S. Army Aviation Center, Fort Rucker; Acting Command Judge Advocate, Claims and Legal Assistance Attorney, and Trial Counsel and Infantry Brigade Legal Advisor, Republic of Korea; and Assistant Fielding Team Chief and Assistant Secretary of the General Staff, Communications-Electronics Command, Fort Monmouth.

-JSD, LLM, Yale Law School; LLM, The Judge Advocate General's Legal Center and School; JD, Notre Dame Law School; MPA, Fairleigh Dickinson University; BA, Providence College
+JSD, LLM, Yale Law School; LLM, The Judge Advocate General's Legal Center and School; JD, Notre Dame Law School; MPA, Fairleigh Dickinson University; BA, LLD (honorary), Providence College